Cherreads

 Instead, she felt a jolt as her weapon was suddenly snatched from her, the boy having turned around to face her in the blink of an eye.
 Even after his earlier display, she hadn't expected such speed.

 She rejected the urge to back up, as, in spite of everything, he didn't actually look too scary.
-His featured were sharp, and his eyes fiery; their irises glinted hazel-gold as the light caught them.
+His featured were sharp, and his eyes fiery; their irises glinted hazel-gold as the faint light caught them.

-"What're you supposed to be…?" he met her dubiously, "world's worst assassin…?"
+"What're you supposed to be…?" he met her dubiously, "world's worst assassin?"

 She wondered whether they might have been the same age, based on the youth of his voice.

 "Yeah…?" he grunted, awkwardly dangling her pistol in front of him with his finger, as though unsure what to do with it.
+The hand he used was partially wrapped in crimson-splotched bandage, she noticed, the blood seeming to have originated from his knuckles.

-"I mean, you can admit you were scared, it's fine…" she said, intending to sound playful.
+"You can admit you were scared, it's fine…" she said, intending to sound playful.

 "I heard you comin'…" he argued.

-"I'd have heard that too," he determinedly replied.
+"Would've heard that too," he determinedly replied.

 "Dead people don't hear things," she quipped.